-My husband loves these crispy and crunchy type of snacks and this was just a perfect recipe.
+This is a perfect recipe for crispy and crunchy snack.
 With just a few ingredients and few minutes, you have a freshly made snack that is sure to please everyone.